Europe's summer travel strikes: Everything you need to know

 Public transport will be affected from midnight on 6 July until the beginning of service on 7 July then again from 8:30 am to 5:00 pm and 8:00 pm to midnight.
 Minimum service is guaranteed from the beginning of service on 7 July until 8:29 am and from 5:01 pm to 7:59 pm.

-Baggage handling staff at airports across Italy are taking part in a 24-hour walkout on Tuesday 20 June.
+Baggage handling and air traffic control staff at airports across Italy are taking part in a 24-hour walkout on Tuesday 20 June.

 Three of the country's largest transport workers' unions will be joining the strike meaning most major airports are likely to see some level of disruption.
 Check-in desks and baggage collection will be worst affected but flight delays and cancellations could also take place.